Here I share some health conscious/copper & gut friendly recipes that I have developed, that are quite delicious indeed.

 *Adding nutmeg and ground sage to beef is a truly delightful addition.

-*When cooking all meats, I use latex gloves to avoid the transmission of parasites…this is also for peace of mind, and keeps my hands soft and clean.
+*When cooking all meats, I use food prep gloves to avoid the transmission of parasites…this is also for peace of mind, and keeps my hands soft and clean.

 *Also, I clean all of my produce with Grapefruit Seed Extract liquid, which is a very powerful anti-parasite and anti-fungal agent.
 Simply put all of your chosen vegetables in a large bowl with warm water and about 20-30 drops of GSE and let sit for about 10 minutes then rinse.